jrendel/SwiftKeychainWrapper/README.md

 If you need to customize the keychain access to use a custom identifier or access group, you can create your own instance instead of using the singleton instance.

 By default, the Keychain Wrapper saves data as a Generic Password type in the iOS Keychain.
 It saves items such that they can only be accessed when the app is unlocked and open.
-If you are not familiar with the iOS Keychain usage, this provides a safe default for using the keycain.
+If you are not familiar with the iOS Keychain usage, this provides a safe default for using the keychain.

 Users that want to deviate from this default implementation, now can do so in in version 2.0 and up.
 Each request to save/read a key value now allows you to specify the keychain accessibility for that key.